moeshana/MineSweeper/README.md

  negative number(except MIN_VALUE) : clue during inference process(don't want to interference any clue which get from game env)
  Integer.MIN_VALUE/MINE_PLACEHOLDER : mine

- III. next....
- add probability
- keep inference when it attempts put a safe mark to a undiscovered cell
- double check(when we can get nothing from inference, before we randomly pick up new point, we may need to double check if there are no more info.)